mugahed94/Hotel-Management-System/README.md

 - Provide additional amenities to guests as offers from the worker.
 - Mark the finished tasks as done.
 - Post the fees for the services.
+- Has a wallet to recieve guests tips.
+- See their working history.
+- Can notify other team members if they can't do the required service.

 ## Assumptions and Dependencies
 The users need to have a web browser and internet connectivity. also its assumed that the users have a machine